-If you live in a coastal area or mountain region, you probably have more experience with big wind gusts than someone living in a quiet little valley (except for those screamers that whip down the valley from time to time).
+If you live in a coastal area or mountain region, you have to make sure your house is designed for handling high winds.
+You likely have more experience with big wind gusts than someone living in a quiet little valley (except for those screamers that whip down the valley from time to time).
 The point is that wind is different wherever you go and building codes reflect those differences.
 Some areas in the United States, like Florida, Texas, and other Southern Coastal states, have to design their homes to withstand hurricane force winds while areas in Tornado Alley have to build their homes to handle twisters.

 Several years ago wind tests were performed on a straw bale wall in a wind tunnel similar to that described on the Nordic Wind Tunnel website.
 The test placed the equivalent of a 75 mile per hour gale force wind on the wall.
 In order to pass the test, the subject wall was not allowed to move more than 3/8″ from its original position.
 In the initial testing, the wall passed and, in fact, it did not move at all.
 The test crew increased the wind load up to a gale force wind of 100 mph.
 Even with the increase in speed and force, the straw bale wall performed really well, moving only 1/16″, far below the limits provided for in the test.